cassieeric/python_crawler/running-man--Bilibili/Readme.md

 # Introduction
-This folder is forked from zuobangbang, which is mainly designed for collecting comments from bilibili website, focusing on the popular TV program named "RunningMan".
+This folder is forked from Zuobangbang, which is mainly designed for collecting comments from the Bilibili website, focusing on the popular TV program named "RunningMan".